Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/agile-software-development.rst

   Instead you have a load of unused code, adding to the complexity of your application.
 YAGNI is the mantra we use to resist our overenthusiastic creative urges.

+- Principle: The agile way of development, and the agile way of life in general.

+  What to do:

+  * Find out where you are

+  * Take a small step towards your goal

+  * Adjust your understanding based on what you learned

+  * Repeat

+  How to do it:

+  * When faced with two of more alternatives that deliver roughly the same value, take the path that makes future change easier.
+    (A good design is easier to change than a bad design.)